BuildOnViction/docs/docs/wp-and-research/privacy.md

-User A sets transaction amount as 10 TOMO in the transaction User A generates blinding factor and then Pederson commitment to 10 TOMO User A generates Bulletproofs for 10 TOMO and embed the proof in the transaction User A sets transaction amount as 0 to hide it from any one, except the recipient of the transaction.
+User A sets transaction amount as 10 TOMO in the transaction User A generates blinding factor and then Pederson commitment to 10 TOMO User A generates Bulletproofs for 10 TOMO and embed the proof in the transaction User A sets transaction amount as 0 to hide it from anyone, except the recipient of the transaction.

-The last step reminds us a question: how does the recipient know the transaction amount if the transaction amount is packed in the commitment, given that reversing transaction amount from the commitment is impossible without knowing the blinding factor?
+The last step reminds us of a question: how does the recipient know the transaction amount if the transaction amount is packed in the commitment, given that reversing transaction amount from the commitment is impossible without knowing the blinding factor?
 This will be solved by using a Symmetric Encryption scheme with a secret encrypting key shared only between the sender and recipient of the transaction.

 Using Bulletproofs also allows fullnodes to verify that the sender really has enough balance to V units of cryptocurrency.